 Establishing a global financial safety net will be a key agenda for the G20 summit in Seoul.
 Korean minister Yoon said that problems in the financial sector caused the latest global economic recession and that large piles of foreign reserves held by individual countries were not good enough to deal with the financial crisis on a global scale.
 The solution must be a safety net of a size that is proportional to the crisis.
 When asked what would be the main issues to be discussed at the G20 Seoul Summit, Yoon said concrete talks had not yet taken place.
 However, he said that measures would be discussed to avoid a repeat of the economic recession by assigning the financial businesses responsibilities.
 Another topic of the meeting will be how to deal with the market turbulence and difficulties that emerging countries face when there is a sudden outflow of funds.
 "Simply piling up foreign exchange reserves against the turbulent market is not a positive way of solving the problem when considering the global economy," he said, stressing that a worldwide safety net should be set up.
 Yoon also said that addressing global imbalance remains an urgent problem.
 "A crucial point is how to continue a strong economic recovery and ease global imbalances, considering the relations between countries in a current account surplus and those in deficit and between developed countries and emerging ones."
-Initiating reforms of the IMF will also be centre-stage at the Seoul Summit.
-164 (May 3, 2010, Korea Times)
+Initiating reforms of the IMF will also be centre-stage at the Seoul Summit.195 (May 3, 2010, Korea Times)

 The Republic of Korea launched a special police force to enhance security measures during the G20 summit that will be held in November.
 The security committee headed by NPA chief Kang Hee-rak will be responsible for all safety measures, including airport security, traffic control and food safety, during the G20 summit, during which more than 10,000 people including 35 heads of state and international organizations.
-The committee consists of 25 government-related agencies, it added, which includes the Presidential
+The committee consists of 25 government-related agencies, it added, which includes the Presidential Security Service, the National Intelligence Service, the Ministry of National Defense, the National Police Agency, as well as the National Emergency Management Agency.
+"The G20 summit is the largest international conference to be held in the Republic of Korea, and therefore, we need to be prepared to provide complete security measures for a successful hosting of the event."196 (March 5, 2010, Xinhua News Agency)

-163 Globe and Mail (November 19, 2009), "Seven months to go, G20 site still up in the air."
+194 Globe and Mail (November 19, 2009), "Seven months to go, G20 site still up in the air."

-164 Korea Times (May 3, 2010), "Global safety net to be key G20 agenda."
+195 Korea Times (May 3, 2010), "Global safety net to be key G20 agenda."